What is Load Testing?

 - Input and relative output of the system.

 - Maximum load of simultaneous access to system, by the users.

 - Breaking point of the system.

 Features of Load Testing:

-- Generally, carried out for normal and peek conditions.
+- Generally, carried out for normal and peak load conditions.

-- It is also a non-functional type of testing.
+- It is also a non-functional testing type.

 - Load may include increment in the number of simultaneous users.